 TOLEDO, Ohio — A suspect wanted for allegedly setting two American bulldog puppies on fire and killing them in July was indicted on federal charges Wednesday.
 She is also facing multiple federal drug charges related to fentanyl distribution.

-According to a court document, a federal grand jury indicted Aaliiah Phillips on one county of animal crushing, which includes burning animals in U.S. law, for a July 23 incident in central Toledo in which she is accused of burning two American Bulldog puppies into a fire and killing them.
+According to a court document, a federal grand jury indicted Aaliiah Phillips on one count of animal crushing, which includes burning animals in U.S. law, for a July 23 incident in central Toledo in which she is accused of burning two American Bulldog puppies into a fire and killing them.

 On July 23, the owner of the dogs told Toledo police officers he had dropped Phillips off at the residence at approximately midnight, after which he left to go to a cookout.
 When he returned home the following morning, the victim's neighbor told him Phillips had thrown two of his American Bulldog puppies into a fire she had started across the street off the curb.
 The victim showed officers the puppies, who were deceased and severely burned.